katholiek-onderwijs-vlaanderen/sri4node/README.md

 # Usage

-Start by requiring the module in your code (as well as Express.js).
+Start by requiring the module in your code.
 Then we'll create some convenient aliasses for the utility functions bundled with sri4node as well.

     var express = require('express');